 Building Credit Is a Smart Business Decision

-Companies with strong business credit files can reap many benefits, because a business credit file helps convey a company’s image to others.
-For small businesses and startups especially, establishing a reputation can be an onerous task, but by establishing a reputation with a strong business credit file, entrepreneurs can actually solve many problems at once.
-Besides helping to establish a reputation, a business credit file can aid funding and contracting efforts, as well as help manage business risk and cash flow.
+Companies with strong business credit files can reap many benefits, because a business credit file helps convey a company’s reputation.
+For small businesses and startups especially, establishing a reputation can be an onerous task, but by establishing a company reputation with a strong business credit file, entrepreneurs can actually solve many problems at once.
+Besides helping to establish a reputation, a building business credit file can aid funding and contracting efforts, as well as help manage business risk and cash flow.

 Because of how important your company’s business credit profile and overall reputation are, adhering to a good credit-building strategy can play a huge role in how your business is perceived by other industry professionals and corporate peers.
 The owners of Bjork Construction, a family-run residential and commercial construction company, know that relationships are the key to growing their business.

 “Our success is based on the relationships that we are able to keep throughout the years, as well as establishing new relationships based on the credibility that strong business credit has helped us show,” explains Jean Bjork, President of Bjork Construction.